irripro/django_menus/README.rst

           {{ site_menu }}
         </ul>

-Don't expect muchof the URL parse code.
+Don't expect much of the URL parse code.
 If you are wondering, yes, the URL means the app can work round the one-parameter-only limitation of Django template filters.

 Action and Styling